What is SEC Regulation E?

 Regulation E was intended to ease the reporting burden on small business entities.
 As such, filing Form 1-E on a limited offering with the SEC is less costly and time-consuming than filing a registration statement under the Securities Act.
 The form includes a range of information, from names and addresses of the issuer, its affiliates, directors, officers and counsel to information on whether the issuer is offering or thinking about offering any other securities.

-Form 1-E, which must also include the offering circular, must be filed electronically via the SEC’s EDGAR (Electronic Data Gathering, Analysis, and Retrieval) computer system for the receipt, acceptance, review and dissemination of documents submitted in electronic format to the Commission.
-For support and additional information, explore our Corporate Compliance solutions.
+Form 1-E, which must also include the offering circular, must be filed electronically via the EDGAR computer system for the receipt, acceptance, review and dissemination of documents submitted in electronic format to the SEC.
+For support and additional information, explore our investment company compliance solutions.